9 May 2019 by Kiera Greenwood

 Turning back to the coast, you’ll arrive at the ‘Dolphin Capital of Australia’.
 Home to resident bottlenoses, Port Stephens is one of the world’s best places to spot these playful animals.
 Embark on a scenic cruise or, for something truly unique, there’s even the opportunity to swim with the pod.
 It’s all watched over by a collection of national parks, host to giant sand dunes and rainforest walks.
 And, for some relaxation, there’s over two-dozen beaches to choose from.

-Dolphin spotting excursions at Port Stephens are a memorable affair
+Dolphin spotting excursions at Port Stephens are truly magical

 Continuing north, you’ll be welcomed to Port Macquarie with that famous Aussie cheer.
 Fissured into a network of canals and river tributaries, it makes for pretty river cruises that bring you away from its gorgeous beaches to its lush hinterlands.
 Here you’ll find the superb Billabong Zoo along with the aww-inducing Koala Hospital where you can walk right among these adorable creatures.